GingL/EARN/README.md

 2) Performance
-   Here we show the number and its percentage (num) of the expressions with complex relationship, and the accuracy (IoU > 0.5) comparison of the max-context pooling (mcxtp) and soft-context pooling (scxtp).
-The RefCOCOg dataset has longer queries, so the number of the cases with complex relationship is much higher.
-From the results, we can see soft-context pooling can performs better on complex relationship reasoning.
+   Here we show the number and its percentage (num) of the expressions with complex relationships, and the accuracy (IoU > 0.5) comparison of the max-context pooling (mcxtp) and soft-context pooling (scxtp).
+The RefCOCOg dataset has longer queries, so the cases with complex relationships are much higher.
+From the results, we can see soft-context pooling can perform better on complex relational reasoning.
 <center>
 <table>
 <tr><td>